Murder Mystery 2: Plot

 Nick pursues them, subdues Miller's men, and destroys the detonator to the bomb vest.
 Miller throws Audrey, who is still connected to his harness, off the tower.
 The two men engage in hand-to-hand combat, culminating with Nick opening the briefcase and dispersing the money into the wind.
 Audrey reappears and Nick helps her tie Miller's harness to the tower's elevator mechanism, throwing him into the rotor blades of his getaway helicopter, which explodes and crashes into the Seine.

-Returning to the restaurant, Audrey mistakes Saira's darkened arm for blood, but Saira insists that her henna smeared during the commotion.
+Returning to the restaurant, Audrey mistakes Vikram's sister Saira's darkened arm for blood, but Saira insists that her henna smeared during the commotion.
 Audrey remarks that once dried, henna does not smear.
 She recalls that Saira was not present when Vik's elephant was ushered into the reception ceremony, and realizes that the clothes of the cloaked figure who killed Lou were stained by wet henna, not blood.
 This reveals Saira as the second conspirator, as well as the one who had previously made an attempt on Vik’s life in Mumbai, out of anger that he was made heir to their parents’ company over her.
 Exposed, Saira attempts to shoot Vik, but he is shielded by Ulenga, who takes the bullet.
 Claudette then knocks her out with the briefcase.

 With the commotion concluded, Vik and Claudette decide to elope and later give Nick and Audrey $10 million and the use of Vik's helicopter.
-On a honeymoon in Greece, they are accosted in air at gunpoint by their supposedly European helicopter pilot, who turns out to be American; he steals the money and jumps out of the helicopter, leaving them scrambling for the controls.
+On a honeymoon in Greece, they are held at gunpoint by their supposedly European helicopter pilot, who turns out to be American; he steals the money and jumps out of the helicopter, leaving them scrambling for the controls.